George Țucudean: Viitorul Constanța

 On 22 March 2017, Țucudean signed with Viitorul Constanța.

 CFR Cluj

 Țucudean was transferred to CFR Cluj for an undisclosed fee on 8 January 2018.
-He ended the 2017–18 season as the top scorer of the league championship, a position he shared with FCSB striker Harlem Gnohéré.
+He ended the 2017–18 season as the top scorer of the league championship, a position he shared with Steaua București striker Harlem Gnohéré.

 Following his good display throughout the year, in late November Țucudean was nominated for Gazeta Sporturilors 2018 Romanian Footballer of the Year award.
 On 21 December, he was announced as the winner of the trophy.
 Shortly after the start of the 2019–20 season, Țucudean temporarily retired from football in order to fully recover after undergoing two heart surgeries earlier in the year.

 International career

 Țucudean is a former Romania under-17 and under-19 international, having played 3 and 5 games respectively.
 He scored three goals for the under-21 side as well.

 He scored his first goal for the senior team in a 2–1 victory over Israel, on 24 March 2018.